How To

 The view from the dining room doors that lead onto the balcony.

-The Alpes-Maritimes (the department fits the bottom right hand corner of France and includes the Coet d Azur) has more species of butterfly and moth, many of them unique, than anywhere else in Europe.
+The Alpes-Maritimes (the department that fits the bottom right hand corner of France and includes the Cote d Azur) has more species of butterfly and moth, many of them unique, than anywhere else in Europe.
 This is one of the more bizarre creations.

 The 3 suites and the Fablo and Gertrude rooms have a mini bar (concealed here in an antique sewing machine cabinet), plus a tassimo hot drinks system for tea, coffee and hot chocolate.

-The half of the lounge showing the stone arch leading to the inglenook fireplace and the door to the bedroom.
+The half of the lounge showing the stone arch leading to the inglenook fireplace and the door to the bedrooms.

 One half of the lounge showing the large opening straight through to the dining room.